Haizhoux0517/long_context_cue/ARTIFACT_MANIFEST.md

 ## 2. Canonical paper-release directories

-Only these release directories are canonical for the current paper:
+The following directories and packaged artifacts are canonical for the current paper.
+They differ in evidence level: core ONCU runs include per-sample metrics and protocol manifests; several auxiliary audits are released as summary-level or generated-input artifacts.

 | Paper component | Canonical repository directory | Status |
 |---|---|---:|